patr1ck333/patr1ck333/README.md

-# Welcome to my group project github👋
+# Welcome to my Group Project Github! 👋

 I'm currently a student at the University of Waterloo studying Mechatronics (Class of 2026).
 I'm passionate about building scalable software, designing efficient systems, and bringing complex projects to life.